 TERMS OF BUSINESS

-Cavendish Fiduciary (Jersey) Limited is regulated by the Jersey Financial Services Commission in the carrying on of trust company business.
+Cavendish Fiduciary (Jersey) Limited is regulated by the Jersey Financial Services Commission in the carrying on of Trust Company Business.
 ‘Cavendish’ in the following terms of business means, Cavendish Fiduciary (Jersey) Limited or any of its subsidiary companies.

 These terms of business apply to all relationships, whether the provision of trustee services, the provision of company administration services or otherwise unless specifically excluded or amended in writing.
 These Terms of Business will apply to all existing relationships from 1 January 2019 (or earlier if so agreed) and to all new relationships entered into after 1 January 2019.

-Funds paid to Cavendish Fiduciary (Jersey) Limited by a client may be received in to the Cavendish Fiduciary (Jersey) Limited clients’ account.
+Funds paid to Cavendish Fiduciary (Jersey) Limited by a client may be received into the Cavendish clients’ account.
 All monies transferred to or held by Cavendish or any Service Provider in relation to an Entity and/or the Client in relation to that Entity other than in respect of fees, taxes and disbursements shall accrue interest at the rate, if any, payable by the relevant client account bankers.
 Such interest shall be calculated and accrued on a quarterly basis in arrears and, if such amount exceeds the sum of £50, such quarterly interest shall be credited to the account in which the monies are held on behalf of the Entity and/or the Client.
 Where, however, the interest earned in a calendar quarter is less than £50, the amount of interest shall be retained by Cavendish or any of its Subsidiaries and Affiliates in respect of the administrative costs of arranging for the holding of the monies and the calculation and accrual of the interest earned thereon Cavendish reserves the right to charge an administration fee in respect of holding money on client account, in addition to any other fees charged.

 All information which is not in the public domain concerning the entity under administration and any transactions or matters which it may be engaged in will be kept confidential by Cavendish and all its officers and employees unless

-- it is necessary to disclose them by virtue of a Jersey law or by order of the Jersey Courts or any other order which has legal effect in Jersey, or
+i) it is necessary to disclose them by virtue of a Jersey law or by order of the Jersey Courts or any other order which has legal effect in Jersey, or

-- such disclosure is considered necessary or appropriate in the interests of the company or the beneficiaries of a trust, or
+ii) such disclosure is considered necessary or appropriate in the interests of the company or the beneficiaries of a trust, or

-- disclosure is authorised by an appropriate party.
+iii) disclosure is authorised by an appropriate party.